Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `containers.env.secretRef`

 The name of the Container App secret from which to pull the envrionment variable value.
-Required if value is not provided.
+Required if `value` is null.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `containers.env.value`

 The environment variable value.
-Required if secretRef is not provided.
+Required if `secretRef` is null.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `containers.probes`